MaximilianStammnitz/The-origins-and-vulnerabilities-of-two-transmissible-cancers-in-Tasmanian-devils/README.md

-# The origins and vulnerabilities of two transmissible cancers in Tasmanian devils.
+# The origins and vulnerabilities of two transmissible cancers in Tasmanian devils (soon available).
 R scripts utilised for the analysis of Tasmanian devil genomic analyses used in our study "The origins and vulnerabilities of two transmissible cancers in Tasmanian devils".
 Cancer Cell 33(4), 607-619 (2018).

 # Data